 - The Expected Family Contribution (EFC) is determined as a result of the Free Application for Federal Student Aid (FAFSA).

-- The Federal Pell Grant is the foundation of the financial aid package.
+- The Federal Pell Grant is the foundation of the financial aid package and eligibility is based on the Expected Family Contribution (EFC).

 - The College reserves the right to issue adjusted award letters due to an error in calculating.

-- Student must log on to on line records Web Advisor and accept their award letter or bring in a hard copy letter back into the financial aid office.
+- Student must log on to Web Advisor to view and accept their grants.

 NOTE: Due to the large applicant pool and limited funding allocations, not all students meeting the priority deadline are awarded funds from all programs.